 The Erdane pride will be the end of you, he thought.
 “Why would you refuse?”

-“Did you imagine I would fall into such a blatant trap?
-I will not abandon my people.”
+“Did you imagine I would fall into such a blatant trap?”
 She had complete control over herself again.
-“I will not beg.
+“I will not be humiliated into having to beg for my birthright.
 I know she sent you because she thinks you can persuade me; she thinks you know me…” She smiled.
-“But if you do, Wesley, you know that I will never beg.”
+“But if you do, Wesley, you know that I will never accept this.”

 Sedna sat down again.
 “Your Queen wants me to grovel and beg.”